ClockSelect/myevic/README.md

   * DBG

         Enables or disables the debug informations mode.
 Once the DBG option is set to "ON", Debug informations can be shown/hidden by clicking fire button four times.
 This option is OFF by default to prevent users to inadvertendly mess up their screen.

+  * X32

+        Enables or disables usage of the X32 crystal of the PCB.
+If this setting is "OFF", the firmware won't try to drive the Real-Time Clock with the 32.768kHz crystal.
+This may solve freezing issues on some malfunctionning boxes.

 * Miscs
   * LOGO